 - You can assemble this casserole the night before, refrigerate, and bake it in the morning.
 If you want to bake your casserole right away let the custard soak into the bread for 20-30 minutes before baking.

-More favorite breakfast casserole recipes:
+More favorite breakfast casserole and french toast recipes:

 - Overnight Cranberry Orange French Toast Casserole